Pazardzhik: Education

 The education after 9 September 1944 also imposed changes in the field of the educational system.
 Entrance examinations in high schools were abolished and poor pupils were exempted from fees.
 The reconstruction of education in the 1950s was carried out entirely on the concept of Marxism and Soviet education.
 On the initiative of the municipal government, with the active participation of mass organizations and the voluntary labor of the population, major and partial renovation of existing school buildings is carried out and the construction of new ones begins.
 In 1954 the number of pupils in all primary schools was 7,275.
 In 1959, the processes of reconstruction of the school in the direction of its polytechnicisation began.
 School workshops for labour training were built in primary and junior high schools and in the secondary schools classrooms for mechanical engineering, electrical engineering and agriculture, and experimental fields and sections were set up.

 Educational levels of Pazardzhik are relatively high.
 Around 57% of the population have had secondary, or higher education.
 In comparison, Pazardzhik Province has 52.7% highly educated population, while Yuzhen Tsentralen Planning Region has around 57.1% of highly educated.
+According to the European Roma Rights Centre in 2002–2003, Pazardzhik had segregated education of the Romani people, specifically in the Iztok neighbourhood, which has two schools: one for 1–4th grade and 5–8th grade.
+Many Roma students drop out after the 4th grade, while the rest enter the second school.

 In Pazardzhik there are 2 higher educational institutions (University Agricultural College and College for Primary Pedagogues) and a branch of the Plovdiv University "Paisii Hilendarski", 4 elementary, 7 primary, 4 secondary schools, 10 specialized high schools, 1 interschool center for vocational training after 6th and 7th grade, and one children's complex for extracurricular forms.